bigplans47/rails_portfolio_site/README.md

 # README

 -At 1pm sent time reviewing classwork/homework
+-At 3pm reviewing information about bootstrap in Rails

 This README would normally document whatever steps are necessary to get the application up and running.